andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-9.md

 When he's not busy with corporate photography, Chris is chasing his true passion: Visual storytelling.
 His longform essays challenge cultural norms and racial stereotypes by exploring race, faith, and class in underrepresented communities.

 For the past six years, he's been photographing African American culture in the Appalachian mountains for his series Affrilachia: The Remnant that Remains.
-A selection of images from that project are part of the Photoville FENCE initiative, and his photographs are currently on display outdoors on the Eastside Trail of the Atlanta Beltline.
+A selection of images from that project are part of the Photoville FENCE initiative, and his photographs are currently on display outdoors on the Westside Trail of the Atlanta Beltline.

 His work has been an inspiration for me for many, many years and I know he'll be an inspiration for you too.
 Chris, welcome to the show.